 The Company's ability to continue operations is not assured and is dependent upon the ability to obtain necessary financing to meet its liabilities and commitments as they become due, and the ability to generate future profitable production or operations or obtain sufficient proceeds from the disposition thereof.
 The outcome of these matters cannot be predicted at this time.
 These financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue operations.
-As at March 31, 2021, management estimates that the Company does not have sufficient working capital to maintain its operations and activities for the next twelve months and will need to raise additional capital in order to further fund its operations.
-These material uncertainties may cast significant doubt as to the Company's ability to continue as a going concern.
+As at March 31, 2022, the Company had current assets of \$7,283,299 to settle current liabilities of \$581,325, leaving the Company with a working capital of \$6,701,974.
+Management estimates that with the cash received in the non-brokered private placement subsequent to March 31, 2022, the Company has sufficient working capital to maintain its operations and activities for the next fiscal year.

 In March 2020 the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak, which has continued to spread, and related adverse public health developments, have adversely affected workforces, economies, and financial markets globally, leading to an economic downturn.
-To date there have been no adverse effects on the Company's business or ability to raise funds.
+To date there have been no material adverse effects on the Company's business or ability to raise funds.

-The financial statements for the period ended March 31, 2021 have been prepared by management, reviewed by the Audit Committee and authorized for issue by the Board of Directors on May 25, 2021.
+The condensed consolidated financial statements for the period ended March 31, 2022 have been prepared by management, reviewed by the Audit Committee and authorized for issue by the Board of Directors on May 24, 2022.